'En Esur: City

-The settlement was later abandoned towards the end of Early Bronze Age IB, much like other nearby sites at this time with the end of the Uruk Period, such as Tel Bet She’an and Tel Megiddo, between 3000 and 2800 BCE.
-However, unlike Tel Bet She’an, Tel Megiddo and other sites in the Levant, there is no evidence of a return to urbanisation in the following Intermediate Bronze Age.

 Structure and character

 The settlement is believed to have existed at the crossroads of two important trading routes.
 Archaeologists excavating the site believe that the city was planned, and included not only streets, alleys and squares, but also facilities for storage and drainage, and a cemetery.
 En Esur was surrounded by fortified walls that were 2 m high.

 The site includes about four million artefacts overall, with millions of potsherds and flint tools, and some basalt stone vessels.
+These included knives related to Caananite blades.
 The inhabitants of En Esur are thought to have been an agricultural people.
 They would have traded with other regions and kingdoms.
 Archaeologists found pottery originating in the Jordan Valley, and sealed imprints on tools demonstrate that these were brought from Egypt.

 Temple

 A temple was found within the city, which was located in a public area and includes a courtyard with a huge stone basin for rituals.
 Burnt animal bones were found inside the temple, providing evidence of possible ritual sacrifices.
 Several figurines were also unearthed inside the temple, including a human head and a seal impression showing a cultic scene with person in a supplicant position and raising his hands with a horned animal next to him.